Fast Approximation of the Sliced-Wasserstein Distance Using Concentration of Random Projections: Conclusion

 Since this paper is focused on developing a theoretically-grounded novel method to estimate a distance between probability distributions, we believe it will not pose any negative societal or ethical consequence.
 On the other hand, as demonstrated in \Cref{sec:exp}, our contribution provides tools to speed up existing machine learning algorithms on CPU, which is useful when powerful hardware resources are not available, or when their use is deliberately avoided for environmental purposes.

-\acks{This work is partly supported by the industrial chair ``Data Science \& Artificial Intelligence for Digitalized Industry \& Services'' from T\'{e}l\'{e}com Paris.
-U.\c{S}.'s research is supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
-Pierre E. Jacob gratefully acknowledges support by the National Science Foundation through grant DMS-1844695.}
+\begin{ack} This work is partly supported by the industrial chair ``Data Science \& Artificial Intelligence for Digitalized Industry \& Services'' from T\'{e}l\'{e}com Paris.
+Umut \c{S}im\c{s}ekli's research is supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
+Pierre E. Jacob gratefully acknowledges support by the National Science Foundation through grant DMS-1844695.
+Alain Durmus acknowledges support of the Lagrange Mathematical and Computing Research Center.
+Kimia Nadjahi is grateful to Pierre Colombo for his helpful advice on how to train the generative models in \Cref{sec:exp} on T\'{e}l\'{e}com Paris's GPUs. \end{ack}

 { }